-If your cat has diarrhea after neutering, don’t panic.
+If your kitten has sudden diarrhea after neutering, don’t panic.
 Most cats’ bowel habits return to normal within a day or two.

 You can try offering a bland highly digestible food such as Gerber chicken baby food or plain, cooked chicken breast meat for a couple of days.
 Chicken broth offered alongside her regular water dish may encourage her to take in more liquids.

 Purina Pro Plan FortiFlora is a probiotic sprinkle that cats love eating and it can help resolve diarrhea.